Ai Coding Tools

 2. Tabnine

-Limitations: The free tier is limited in features, and it may not support all programming languages equally.
+Limitations: The free version is limited in functionality and may not integrate with all IDEs.

 3. Replit Ghostwriter

-Limitations: It’s limited to the Replit platform, so it’s not ideal if you’re working in a local development environment.
+Limitations: Limited to the Replit ecosystem; not ideal if you’re working on local environments.

 5. Sourcery